MD-SAKIL-AHMED/Performance-Testing-Project/README.md

 2. Place the `README.md` file in your repository root.
 3. Ensure you include the referenced files (`Performance_Test_Plan.jmx`, `test_data.csv`, `sample_results.csv`, and `HTML_Report/`) in the appropriate directories.

-Let me know if you'd like further refinements or additional details!

 ## **How to Execute the Test**